 Once the surrogate's authority is triggered, the surrogate must make health care decisions (PHL § 2994-d(4)):

-If the treatment decision involves the withdrawal or with-holding of life-sustaining treatment, the law imposes additional conditions on the surrogate's authority (PHL § 2994-d(5)):
+If the treatment decision involves the withdrawal or with-holding of life-sustaining treatment, (including decisions to accept a hospice plan of care that provides for the withdrawal or withholding of life-sustaining treatment) the law imposes additional conditions on the surrogate's authority (PHL § 2994-d(5)):

 For decisions to withdraw or with-hold life-sustaining treatment, the law further requires a referral to the facility's ethics review committee in two situations:

 FHCDA has largely replaced those sections of Public Health Law 29-B that granted a surrogate with a close relationship to an incapacitated patient authority to consent to a “do not resuscitate” (DNR) order regarding the use of cardio-pulmonary resuscitation.
 The authority to consent to a DNR order for an incapacitated patient now adheres to the surrogacy order of priority and the standards and procedures used throughout the other sections of the FHCDA.
 The changes are minor, such as permitting a friend to enter a DNR order after writing a statement describing their closeness to the patient rather than signing an affidavit attesting to knowledge of the patient’s wishes.
 PHL Art.
 29-CCC.

 Other sections of the new law govern DNR orders in non-hospital settings such a hospice (PHL Article 29-CCC), permitting FHCDA’s surrogacy provisions also to apply in such cases, and in mental hygiene facilities (renamed PHL Article 29-B).